-2024 Sentinel Landscape Designation Cycle Application Guidance
+2026 Sentinel Landscape Designation Cycle Proposal Guidance

-The Sentinel Landscapes Partnership celebrates its 10-year anniversary in 2023, marked by the first sentinel landscape designation at Joint Base Lewis-McChord in 2013.
-With eleven sentinel landscapes currently designated, the past decade of success proves the power of unconventional partnerships in advancing valuable landscape-scale outcomes.
+The Sentinel Landscapes Partnership began its second decade in 2023, celebrating a legacy that started with the first sentinel landscape designation at Joint Base Lewis-McChord in Washington in 2013.
+With eighteen sentinel landscapes currently designated, the past decade of success proves the power of unconventional partnerships in driving valuable landscape-scale outcomes.

-Building from this foundation, the Sentinel Landscapes Partnership is thrilled to launch our 2024 Sentinel Landscape Designation Cycle.
-This process will be informed by ten years of lessons learned in building innovative connections between partners in conservation, working lands, climate resilience, and national defense, with the goal of setting the stage for the next decade of impact in sentinel landscapes.
+Building on this strong foundation, the Sentinel Landscapes Partnership is thrilled to launch the 2026 Sentinel Landscape Designation Cycle.
+This process will be informed by over ten years of lessons learned in building innovative connections between partners in conservation, working lands, landscape resilience, and national defense, with the goal of setting the stage for the next decade of impact within sentinel landscapes.

-This document provides guidance on the application process for the 2024 Sentinel Landscape Designation Cycle.
-In addition to information on eligibility, process, timeline, and evaluation criteria, this document includes various "success factors" that the Sentinel Landscapes Federal Coordinating Committee (FCC) has identified as contributing to strong sentinel landscapes.
-Please take these success factors into consideration when completing your application.
+This document offers comprehensive guidance on the proposal process for the 2026 Sentinel Landscape Designation Cycle.
+In addition to information on eligibility, process, timeline, and evaluation criteria, this document includes various "success factors" that the Sentinel Landscapes Federal Coordinating Committee (FCC) identified as contributing to strong local partnerships.
+Please take these success factors into consideration when completing your proposal.